sqlxpert/lights-off-aws/README.md

               StringLike: { "aws:ResourceTag/sched-backup": "*" }
 ```

-Adding this statement to the IAM policy for the role used by the "Do" AWS
+Adding statements like these to the IAM policy for the role used by the "Do"
-Lambda function authorizes creation of RDS database cluster snapshots, but
+AWS Lambda function authorizes operations on RDS database clusters, such as
-only from clusters tagged with `sched-backup` .
-Several other statements, not
+starting clusters and creating cluster snapshots &mdash; but only when a
+`sched-` tag key names the specific operation.
+Several other kinds of
-shown, were needed to authorize creation of the individual RDS database
+statements, not shown, were needed to authorize creation of the individual RDS
-instance snapshots that comprise the cluster snapshot, and to permit tagging.
+database instance snapshots that comprise a cluster snapshot, and to permit
-The role for the "Find" function also had to be updated, to authorize
+tagging upon creation of snapshots.
+The role for the "Find" function was also
-describing (listing) RDS database clusters.
+updated to authorize describing (listing) RDS database clusters.

 What capabilities would _you_ like to add to Lights Off?